Ted Galdi: Bestselling Author

 Here are some guidelines to follow:

 • Email 1: Briefly introduce yourself.
-Thank your subscribers for joining your list, and mention you're looking forward to helping them.
+And thank your subscribers for joining your list.

-• Email 3: Provide more value related to your lead magnet.
-Whatever your lead magnet is, offer your subscribers something on top, like an additional video, PDF, etc.
+• Email 3: Provide more for free.
+Whatever your reader magnet is, offer your subscribers something else like it for free, such as an additional short story.

 3.)
 Automate an email sales sequence